Dynasty-Center/Panda/terms of service.md

 ## 2. Bot Features

-2.1. **Functionality:** [Your Music Bot Name] is designed to [briefly describe the primary functionality of the Bot, e.g., play music in Discord servers].
-We reserve the right to modify or discontinue any features of the Bot at any time without notice.

 2.2. **Availability:** We do not guarantee continuous or uninterrupted access to the Bot, and we may temporarily or permanently suspend access to the Bot without notice for maintenance, upgrades, or other reasons.